Coderived and contraderived categories of locally presentable abelian DG-categories: Introduction

 There is a rather general technical result, \cite[Proposition~7.10(a)]{Pedg}, implying that, in the homotopy category $\sH^0(\bA)$, all the totalizations of short exact sequences in $\sZ^0(\bA)$ are approachable from $\sH^0(\bA_\bfp)$ via totalizations of short exact sequences in $\sZ^0(\bA_\bfp)$ (since the full subcategory $\sZ^0((\bA_\bfp)^\bec)= \sZ^0(\bA^\bec)_\fp$ is self-resolving in the abelian category $\sZ^0(\bA^\bec)$, in the sense of~\cite[Section~7.1]{Pedg}).
 In the situation at hand, one could arrive at the same conclusion by showing that all the short exact sequences in $\sZ^0(\bA)$ are directed colimits of short exact sequences in $\sZ^0(\bA_\bfp)=\sZ^0(\bA)_\fp$.
+Hence all the totalizations of short exact sequences in $\sZ^0(\bA)$ belong to~$\widetilde\sX$.